hellgate75/aws-architect/README.md

 [Issues Tracker](https://github.com/hellgate75/aws-architect/issues)

-Thanks you for your advice us on application bugs.
+Thanks you for advertise us on library bugs or improvements.

 ### License